-When it comes to the number of native Spanish speakers around the world the language is second only to Mandarin, and throughout South America it is the primary language in every nation apart from in Brazil, where Portuguese is spoken.
+When it comes to the number of native Spanish speakers around the world, they are only outnumbered by speakers of the Mandarin language.
+It is the primary language in every nation throughout South America but Brazil, where Portuguese is spoken.

-It is also believed that there are around eighty million people who either speak Spanish as a second language or are learning the language.
-When it comes to really getting a feel for learning Spanish, there is no better way to learn than to immerse yourself in a country where Spanish is the primary language, and there are many cities across South America where people can immerse themselves in a culture where everything happens in Spanish.
+It is believed that there are also around eighty million people who either speak Spanish as a second language or are learning the language.
+When it comes to really getting a feel for learning Spanish, there is no better way to learn than to immerse yourself in a country where Spanish is the primary language.
+There are many cities across South America where people can submerge themselves in a culture where everything happens in Spanish.

-Ecuador as a country is noted as one of the best places in the world to learn Spanish outside Spain itself, because the people speak with very gentle accent, which will generally be understood throughout the Spanish speaking world.
+Ecuador as a country is noted as one of the best places in the world to learn Spanish outside Spain itself, because the people speak with a very gentle accent that can generally be understood throughout the Spanish speaking world.

 As the country's capital city, Quito is a great option because it has a wonderful culture and a charming old town to explore, with plenty of people who are used meeting visitors on a regular basis.
 It is possible to take a course at the Catholic University of Quito, or there are several other dedicated schools and tutors that you can choose from.

-Chile is another popular country in which to learn Spanish, and with good access to the Pacific Coast and the mountains of the Andes, the city of Santiago is a particularly nice place to live and to learn Spanish.
+Chile is another popular country in which to learn Spanish.
+With solid access to the Pacific Coast and the mountains of the Andes, the city of Santiago is a particularly nice place to live and to learn Spanish.

 Almost everyone in Chile speaks Spanish, but like in many other areas learning the language in the capital does provide a nice safety net, as there are many people who speak some English, especially as many younger people will have been to a school where learning some English was compulsory.